DAMO-NLP-SG/WebDesignAgent/README.md

 ### 1. Run in GUI
-#### Auto Generation

 ```python
 python gui.py
 ```
-Then you will enter the gui as follows:
+Then you will enter the GUI as follows:
 <img alt="gui" src="assets/gui.png">

+#### Auto Generation
-For a quick usage of our WebDesignAgent, please following these steps:
+For a quick usage of our WebDesignAgent, please follow these steps:
 1. Config `Select Mode` to `Web Design Mode`.
 2. Config `Select Model` according to your APIs.
 In our demos, we primarily use `gpt-4o`.
-3. Select the websites language in `Language` field.
+3. Select the website language in the `Language` field.
 4. Config `CSS Framework` to your favored style, e.g. `Tailwind`.
 5. Set `save_file`, which saves your generated websites.
 6. **Enter your request in either the `website_description` field for textual requests, the `website_img` field for image requests, or both for a combined input.**
-7. Click `Plan` button, which will return the textual descriptions of planned websites, their contents and their relations.
+7. Click the `Plan` button, which will return the textual descriptions of planned websites, their contents, and their relations.
 You can also change these descriptions if you find them unsuitable.
 8. Click `Auto Generate` to generate all the above websites for you.
-(It may takes some time for the entire websites generation)
+The screenshot of your created websites will show on the right part of the GUI tool.
+(It may take some time for the entire website generation)

 #### Human Feedback
-If you want to generate a website more human control.
-You can follow the following steps to proceed：
+If you want to generate a website with more human control.

-1. set save file(the generated website will be saved in this file).
-2. set the description of the website or give a img for website or both.
-3. click plan.
-4. click page you want to modify, and modify anything you want to change.
-5. click create website.
-6. enter feedback if needed and click refine website.
+Following steps 1-7 in **Auto Generation** to get the automatically generated plans.
+Then customize your websites with the following ways:
+  * You can modify the plan results by directly typing your own thoughts.
+  * You can also add/delete the unsatisfied web pages.
+  * You can also provide some feedback in the `feedback` field to globally control the created websites.

 ### 2. Run in terminal
-Our method support three ways to generate a website:

-1. Depend on a description of a website.
-2. Depend on a img of a website.
-3. Both on them.

-Set save path and img(img path) or text
 ```bash
 python webdesign.py --save_file "saves/shopping/" --text "a shopping website"  --refine_times 2
 ```

-## 💰Cost
+## 💰 Cost
 | Web Name  | Page Numbers | Refine Times | Image Generation | Total Token Cost | Total Image Cost | Total Time Cost |
 |-----------|--------------|--------------|------------------|------------------|------------------|-----------------|
 | shopping  | 8            | 2            | open             | $1.14            | $1.48            | 661s            |